RULES OF THE LONDON MEN’S BASEBALL LEAGUE

 1.10.2 A player ejected from a game for the third time in a season will be expelled from the league.

-1.10.3 Any suspension (other than that indicated in section 1.9), or an expulsion, may be appealed.
+1.10.3 Any suspension (other than that indicated in section 1.9 and 1.10), or an expulsion, may be appealed.
 The appeal must be in writing and given to the League Secretary within 48 hours of notification of the League imposed penalty.
 It must detail the players reason for appeal and any supporting documentation/statements.
 The appeal will be dealt with within three (3) days by a committee of the League Executive and board of officers (team managers) from uninvolved teams.

 1.11 Player Registration